 The New Marketing Cycle: It’s All Connected

-Remember marketing in the times before social media, Google algorithm updates, personalization and localization?
+Remember marketing before social media, Google algorithm updates, personalization and localization?
 It’s hard to believe that there used to be a time when life was so simple.

 All you needed to do was submit your site to website directories to be found in search.